wp-plugins/secure-html5-video-player/readme.txt

 == Changelog ==

+= 2.1 =
+* Corrected an issue where the poster image was not restored after the video plays.

 = 2.0 =
 * Added support for media servers.
 * Added support for external video services (Youtube and Vimeo) as primary or fallback media.